lume/lume/examples/Cube/README.md

-This is the logo for [SamsaraJS](http://samsaraJS.org).

-Try resizing the page, you'll notice the logo itself resizes while still animating.
-Behold the power of streams!
+A rotating and scaling cube.

 ## Installation

 Open `index.html` in your browser.
 That's it!

-To view this demo on a mobile device, go to [goo.gl/Qz3wcw](https://goo.gl/Qz3wcw)
+To view this demo fullscreen on a mobile device, [click here](http://samsarajs.org/demos/Cube)

 ## Documentation